swapnil-gawali/Android-Study-Material/Views-Adapters.md

 `getItemViewType()`

-Using this method we can define multiple item layout and set to the RecyclerView based on the position.
+Using this method we can define multiple item layout and set to the RecyclerView based on the position, for e.g. headers & footers.

 ### Layout Managers: